raspberrypilearning/morse-code-virtual-radio/worksheet.md

   GPIO pin #7 will be wired to ground using the internal pull down resistor, so that it always reads LOW.
 Then we can short the pin to 3.3 volts via the Morse key, so that the pin will go HIGH when you press it.

   ![](images/pull_down_key.png)

-Note: The 1kΩ R2 resistor is there in both circuits to give the GPIO pin a fail-safe protection, in case we mistakenly set the pin to be in OUTPUT mode.

 Both methods will work equally well; which one people use is often just personal preference.
 Take the two jumper wires and screw the male ends into the terminal blocks on your Morse Code key.
 On some very old antique keys this can be a tricky operation.